-Mr. Carter owns 8,300 Common Shares of the Corporation.
-(1)
+Mr. Carter owns 28.300 Common Shares of the Trustee of the Fund and a Director of the Corporation since January 31, 2006(2)

 Mr. Carter is the President and Chief Executive Officer of the Corporation, a Managing Partner of Brookfield and the President of Brookfield Timberlands Management GP Inc. ("Brookfield GP"), the general partner of Brookfield Timberlands Management LP ("Brookfield LP"), which provides administrative services to the Corporation as described later in this Circular, in which capacities Mr. Carter leads Brookfield's timberlands management strategy.
 Mr. Carter is focused on the acquisition and management of private timberlands throughout North America and Latin America.
-Since his joining Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 400,000 acres under management to the sixth largest timberland estate in North America by value, with more than 2.5 million acres under management.
+Since his joining Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to the sixth largest timberland estate in North America by value, with more than 2.5 million acres under management.
 Mr. Carter joined Brookfield after serving as National Bank Financial's Paper and Forest Products Research Analyst where he was a top-ranked analyst.
 Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American Paper and Forest Products companies.
-Mr. Carter is a BC Registered Professional Forester and has over 29 years of experience in the forest industry including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
+Mr. Carter is a BC Registered Professional Forester and has over 30 years of experience in the forest industry including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
 He is a resident of West Vancouver, British Columbia.

-Director, Chair of Audit Committee and Member of David Mann
+David Mann Director, Chair of Audit Committee and Member of

 Compensation, Nominating, and Corporate

 Governance Committee

-Mr. Mann owns 5,000 Common Shares of the Trustee of the Fund from January 31, 2006 to Corporation.
-(1)
+Mr. Mann owns 15,000 Common Shares of the Trustee of the Fund and a Director of the Corporation.
+(1) Corporation since January 31, 2006(2)